 If even one subgroup of students fails to meet just one of the criteria, the school fails to meet AYP.
 While all schools must report their progress toward meeting AYP, only schools that receive federal funding to help economically disadvantaged students are actually penalized if they fail to meet AYP goals.
-Schools that do not make AYP for two or more years in a row in the same subject enter Program Improvement (PI).
-They must offer students transfers to other schools in the district and, in their second year in PI, tutoring services as well.
+Schools that do not make AYP for two or more years in a row in the same

-AYP ADEQUATE YEARLY PROGRESS Met AYP Yes Met schoolwide Yes participation rate Met schoolwide test Yes score goals Met subgroup Yes participation rate Met subgroup test Yes score goals Met schoolwide API Yes for AYP Program Improvement Nο school in 2012
+FEDERAL

+ADEQUATE YEARLY PROG

+Met AYP No

+Met schoolwide participation rate Yes

+Met schoolwide test score goals No

+Met subgroup participation rate Yes

+Met subgroup test score goals No

+Met schoolwide API for AYP Yes

+Program Improvement school in 2012 No

 SOURCE: AYP is based on the Accountability Progress Report of October 2012.
-A school can be in Program Improvement based on students test results in the 2011-2012 school year or earlier.
+A school can be in Program Improvement based on students' test results in the 2011-2012 school year or earlier.